 To view and comment on new applications and requests to vary existing licences, please visit our

-If you intend to comment on an application, please see our guidance on making representations.
+If you intend to comment on an application, please see this guidance on making representations.

 In the interests of fairness, your name and address will be disclosed to the applicant and included in the report to our Licensing Panel, which is a public document.

 If you do not wish for your name and address to appear in the report, please contact our Licensing Team.
 If, after speaking with our Licensing Team, you still wish to remove your name from the report, you will then need to email or write to us, under separate cover, to confirm your request and the reason why.

 In some circumstances, we may try and arrange an informal mediation meeting with the applicants to try and resolve common areas of concern.

 Once our Licensing Panel has been confirmed, we will write to you to let you know the arrangements.